 Note: (1) SPT values are corrected for overburden pressure.

-For post grouted soils, gravity grouted and pressure grouted soils the lengths of the anchor bonds are typically found to range from 4.5-12 m.
-A significant increase in the capacity has been observed for the lengths of the bonds which are about 12 m by deploying the specialized methods for transferring loads from the top of the anchored retaining walls towards the bottom end.
-The anchor bond zones are taken as the function of surface tension thus the initial increments of the load transferred to the anchored walls have to be resisted through the soil present at the top of the anchor bond zone due to the presence of the strains of the upper grout body as illustrated in figure
+The anchor bond lengths typically range from 4.5-12 m for post-grouted soils, gravity-grouted and pressure-grouted soils.
+A significant increase in the capacity has been observed for the lengths of the bonds, which are about 12 m, by deploying the specialized methods for transferring loads from the top of the anchored retaining walls towards the bottom end.
+The anchor bond zones are taken as the function of surface tension; thus, the initial increments of the load transferred to the anchored walls have to be resisted through the soil present at the top of the anchor bond zone due to the presence of the strains of the upper grout body as illustrated in the figure.

 Figure 30: mobilization of the bond stress for anchors

-The normal stresses applied onto the body of the grout have significantly increased the pressure groundings particularly in the cohesionless soils which increase the confinement.
-The effective diameter has also been observed significantly for the small increase in it and specifically for the anchor bond zone.
-However, the estimates of the capacity are based on the hole diameters as-drilled.
+The normal stresses applied onto the body of the grout have significantly increased the pressure groundings, particularly in cohesionless soils, which increase the confinement.
+The effective diameter has also been observed significantly for its small increase, specifically for the anchor bond zone.
+However, the capacity estimates are based on the hole diameters as-drilled.

-The hollow stem anchors for example can be considered for their more capacity per unit length than that of their smaller diameters.
-The bond stress values are not argued for the anchor diameter but the post grouted anchor.
+The hollow stem anchors, for example, can be considered for their greater capacity per unit length than those of their smaller diameters.
+The bond stress values are not argued for the anchor diameter but for the post-grouted anchor.
 The capacity of the cohesive soils can be increased by increasing the pressure grouting.
-On the other hand in cohesive soils, the capacity can be increased by deploying the post grouting phenomenon (Xanthakos, 1991).
+On the other hand, in cohesive soils, the capacity can be increased by deploying the post-grouting phenomenon (Xanthakos, 1991).

-A geologist may input a lower value especially when the strength of the rock mass has to be controlled by the discontinuities in the structure.
-In competent-rock, the maximum design load of the anchor can be determined by multiplying the ultimate transfer loads to the bond lengths and then dividing the whole term by the safety factor of 3.0.
+A geologist may input a lower value, especially when the strength of the rock mass has to be controlled by the discontinuities in the structure.
+Incompetent rock, the maximum design load of the anchor can be determined by multiplying the ultimate transfer loads by the bond lengths and then dividing the whole term by the safety factor of 3.0.

-When compared with soil the factor of safety have a higher value which is because of accounting for the uncertainties associated with the rock mass and its potential discontinuities including fractures, joints and clay-filled fissures.
-The clay shales which are an example of the weak rock the transfer of bond stress is found to be relatively uniform when compared with the value transferred in more competent rocks.
-Intermediate geometry is a common term used for these weak rocks which have unconfined compressive strength which varies from 0.5-5.0 MPa.
+The safety factor is higher than soil because it accounts for the uncertainties associated with the rock mass and its potential discontinuities, including fractures, joints and clay-filled fissures.
+The clay shales are an example of a weak rock; the transfer of bond stress is relatively uniform when compared with the value transferred in more competent rocks.
+Intermediate geometry is a common term for these weak rocks, which have unconfined compressive strength varying from 0.5-5.0 MPa.
 The anchor bond lengths of these materials can be evaluated by defining the design values and the safety factors of about 2.0 for the transfer values of ultimate loads.

 11‑4 Presumptive ultimate values of load transfer for preliminary design of ground anchors in the rock